Ahmednagyyy/notify-system/README.md

 # How to run:
+1. Please add .env file copy it from .env.copy inside users-service
-1. For the first time please run the docker images of all services with `docker-compose up --build` then run with `docker-compose up`
+2. For the first time please run the docker images of all services with `docker-compose up --build` then run with `docker-compose up`
-2. Clean docker compose by `docker-compose down -v --rmi all --remove-orphans`
+3. Clean docker compose by `docker-compose down -v --rmi all --remove-orphans`

 # Project structure: